comptech-winter-school/coal-composition-control/docs/srs/srs.md

 ## Arrangement & Organization

-- The project MUST have a remote repository containing
+1. The project MUST have a remote repository that MUST contain final code;
-- The work on the project SHOULD be organized with the aim of a task management service (like _Trello_ or others).
+2. The work on the project SHOULD be organized with the aim of a task management service (like _Trello_ or others).

 ## Performance Requirements